 Jenna struggles with tough decisions and endures a risky surgery to save her babies.

 Jenna Morton is a Canadian journalist with more than two decades of work in print, broadcast, and digital media.
 She’s been featured nationally by Today’s Parent, the Globe and Mail, Global TV, CBC Radio, and extensively throughout regional media.
 Her parenting resource, Pickle Planet Moncton, has been connecting families with each other and their community since 2015.
 She is the co-host of the Pickle Planet Podcast, which airs daily on RogersTV in New Brunswick.

-Jenna wrote a weekly syndicated op-ed column for Brunswick News for three years.
+Morton wrote a weekly syndicated op-ed column for Brunswick News for three years.
 She was the contributing editor of Family 1st/Famille en premier, New Brunswick’s free, bilingual parenting magazine.
-Jenna also hosted & produced two podcasts focusing on premature infant care, with the Canadian Premature Babies Foundation & the Canadian Association of Neonatal Nurses, based on her experiences as a mom to twin boys born at 32 weeks after Twin to Twin Transfusion Syndrome.
+She also hosted & produced two podcasts focusing on premature infant care, with the Canadian Premature Babies Foundation & the Canadian Association of Neonatal Nurses, based on her experiences as a mom to twin boys born at 32 weeks after Twin to Twin Transfusion Syndrome.